Kangju: History

 According to 2nd century BCE Chinese sources, Kangju lay north of the Dayuan and west of the Wusun, bordering the Yuezhi in the south.
 Their territory covered the region of the Ferghana Valley and the area between the Amu Darya and Syr Darya rivers, with the core territory along the middle Syr Darya.
 Since historians of Alexander the Great do not mention the existence of any political power in the area except the Khwarezmians, the Kangju must have appeared a little later.
 It is likely that the state of the Kangju emerged during the great upheaval in Central Asia following the withdrawal of the Yuezhi from Gansu and then the Ili Valley after their defeat by the Xiongnu and Wusun respectively.
 Chinese sources state that the Kangju were tributiaries of the Yuezhi in the south and the Xiongnu in the east.

 Kangju was mentioned by the Chinese traveller and diplomat Zhang Qian who visited the area c.
 128 BCE, whose travels are documented in Chapter 123 of the Shiji (whose author, Sima Qian, died c.
 90 BCE):

 "Kangju is situated some 2,000 li [832 kilometers] northwest of Dayuan.
 Its people are nomads and resemble the Yuezhi in their customs.
 They have 80,000 or 90,000 skilled archers.
 The country is small, and borders Dayuan (Ferghana).
 It acknowledges sovereignty to the Yuezhi people in the South and the Xiongnu in the East.

 Qian also visited a land known to the Chinese as Yancai 奄蔡 (literally "vast steppe"), which lay north-west of the Kangju.
-The people of Yancai and were said to resemble the Kangju in their customs:
+The people of Yancai were said to resemble the Kangju in their customs:

 Yancai lies some 2,000 li (832 km) northwest of Kangju (centered on Turkestan at Beitian).
 The people are nomads and their customs are generally similar to those of the people of Kangju.
 The country has over 100,000 archer warriors, and borders a great shoreless lake [perhaps what is now known as the Northern Sea (Aral Sea, distance between Tashkent to Aralsk is about 866 km].

 By the time of the Hanshu (which covers the period from 206 BCE to 23 CE), Kangju had expanded considerably to a nation of some 600,000 individuals, with 120,000 men able to bear arms.
 Kangju was clearly now a major power in its own right.
-By this time it had gained control of Dayuan and Sogdiana in which it controlled “five lesser kings” (小王五).
+By this time it had gained control of Dayuan and Sogdiana in which it controlled "five lesser kings" (小王五).

 In 101 BCE, the Kangju allied themselves with the Dayuan, helping them preserve their independence against the Han.